CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 `Pin` : all pinned tasks
 * Eg: Typing `list pin` return a list of pinned tasks

-`Free slots`: all free slots
-* Eg: Typing `list slots 120316` returns a list of free slots on 12 March 2016

 **Step 2c:Sorting Tasks:**

 When the `list` that the user is looking at is not what he wants, he can use the `sort` function